Members of Knesset call for disabled access at Cave of the Patriarchs.

 MK Tiviaev noted his office has received many requests from elderly people with disabilities who can not visit the Cave of the Matriarchs and Patriarchs.
 “There is no doubt that the Tomb of the Patriarchs needs an elevator more urgently than the Western Wall because of the lack of access to the site,” he stated.
 “Both the Western Wall and the Cave of the Patriarchs must be accessible to all.”
 Construction of an elevator near the Western Wall in Jerusalem is currently in progress.

-In March, Moti Ohayon, a wheelchair-bound resident of neighboring Kiryat Arba participated in a Channel 20 documentary on wheelchair accessibility of site.
+In March, Moti Ohayon, a wheelchair-bound resident of neighboring Kiryat Arba participated in a Channel 20 documentary on wheelchair accessibility of holy sites.
 While outside the Tomb of Machpela, as the cameras were rolling, Moti’s wheelchair accidentally fell, thus unintentionally highlighting the seriousness of the problem.
 Several months later, Moti, fully recovered from the fall, was honored with the lighting of the Lag BaOmer bonfire at the site.
-Unfortunately over the Succot holiday Moti passesd away due to complications from his ongoing medical problems.
+Unfortunately over the Succot holiday Moti passed away due to complications from his ongoing medical problems.
 The Jewish community of Hebron and Kiryat Arba mourn his loss.

 אחת ההתמודדויות המתסכלות ביותר במערת המכפלה הינה קרוב ל100 המדרגות המובילות אליה.עבור אנשים שכוחם במותניהם מדובר בעניין שבשגרה, במטרד סביר לכל היותר.אך כאשר מדובר בנכה, בקשיש או במוגבל תנועה, העניין כבר נעשה אתגר כמעט בלתי אפשרי.לפעמים זה נגמר בפציעה של ממש, כמו שקרה במהלך צילום הסירטון של כאן.לאבסורד הזה חייבים לשים סוף.מנגישים את מערת המכפלה עכשיו.צפו ושתפו.